vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/vr-controls.rst

 Use Your VR Equipment
 #########################

-To get the best and most immersive experience in High Fidelity, we encourage tyou to use VR equipment, such as the Oculus Rift or HTC Vive.
+To get the best and most immersive experience in High Fidelity, we encourage you to use VR equipment, such as the Oculus Rift or HTC Vive.
 With these HMD devices and hand controllers, you will be able to interact with people in 3D, track body movements, and engage with the objects around you.

 .. contents:: On This Page
     :depth: 2